grpc/proposal/A92-xds-ext-authz.md

 ### Temporary environment variable protection

-TODO: do we need a separate env var for client and server sides?
+Because implementations are likely to add support for ext_authz on the client and server sides at different times, we will have a separate environment variable guarding the functionality on each side.

-Support for the `ext_authz` filter will be guarded by the `GRPC_EXPERIMENTAL_XDS_EXT_AUTHZ` environment variable.
-This guard will be removed once the feature passes interop tests.
+Support for the `ext_authz` filter will be guarded by the `GRPC_EXPERIMENTAL_XDS_EXT_AUTHZ_ON_CLIENT` and `GRPC_EXPERIMENTAL_XDS_EXT_AUTHZ_ON_SERVER` environment variables on the client and server sides respectively.
+These guards will be removed once the feature passes interop tests.

 ## Rationale